Skip to navigation Skip to content

 Analysing errors

-• completes the Error Explanation Sheet.
-See Resources for:
+• complete the Medicare Error Explanation form.
+See Resources for a link

 Correction of errors

-Recurring errors must be brought to the attention of the:
+Recurring errors must be brought to the attention, by way of feedback to the:

 • Manager/Team Leader of the processing area, and